GStreamer/gstreamer/sdk-installing-for-android-development.md

 project is now ready to run.
 Hit Run → Run.

-A new application called “Android tutorial 1” should now be available on your device, with the GStreamer SDK logo.
+A new application called “Android tutorial 1” should now be available on your device, with the GStreamer logo.
 If you want to run the tutorial in an Android Virtual Device (AVD), make sure to create the device with support for audio playback and GPU Emulation (to enable OpenGL ES).